 smart:comp comes with a lean and intuitive user interface that allows for easy handling of this high-tech tool.
 The main features – time-domain compression and the spectral compression – are apparent at first glance.
 The learning button for initiating automatic parametrization and spectral compression, profiles and the smart:state button are placed on top.
 Amongst others, you’ll find the switch for sidechain ducking and the auto gain button on the bottom of the plug-in.
 And there is a lot more to discover in smart:comp – let’s start.

-The manual contains very detailed information about the features of smart:comp.
+You can download the smart:comp manual with very detailed information about the features of the plug-in on our support page.

 The first steps with smart:comp’s main features are shown in this video.